AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-05-21-Coral-RNA-Extraction-Protocol-for-2023-Moorea-Project.md

 - Spin down tubes so there are no bubbles in lid

-- Add 0.25 uL of glass beads (0.5mm) into sample tubes.
+- Add ~50 uL of glass beads (0.5mm) into sample tubes (enough to cover the bottom of the tube)

-- Beat beat tubes at high speed for 2 minutes
+- Beat beat tubes at high speed for 2 minutes.

 - Spin down in mini centrifuge for 1 minute

+- Remove 300 uL of liquid sample from the original sample tube into a new tube to proceed with extraction.

 #### Sample prep: Recruit fragments

 - Thaw samples in an ice bucket.

+- Depending on the color of the shield pigementation, bead beating may be needed.
+If the shield is pale, bead beat the sample.

+- Beat beat tubes at high speed for 2 minutes.

+- Spin down in mini centrifuge for 1 minute

 - Remove 300 uL of liquid sample from the original sample tube into a new tube to proceed with extraction.